benkhant/NorthStar-Adaptation-Guide/README.md

 [3D Printing Files](3d-printing-stl)

-Each file includes STL model.
+Each component is provided as an STL file for direct printing.

 ---